sogou/workflow/docs/en/tutorial-10-user_defined_protocol.md

 ### Serialization function: encode

-* The **encode** function is called before the message is sent, and it is called only once for each message.
+* The encode function is called before the message is sent, and it is called only once for each message.
-* In the **encode** function, you need to serialize the message into a vector array, and the number of  elements in the array must not exceed **max**.
-Currently the value of **max** is 8192.
+* In the encode function, you need to serialize the message into a vector array, and the number of array elements must not exceed max.
+Current the value of max is 8192.
-* For the definition of **struct iovec**, please see  the system calls **readv** and **writev**.
+* For the definition of **struct iovec**, please see the system calls **readv** or **writev**.
-* Normally the return value of the **encode** function is between 0 and **max**.
-It indicates the number of vector in the message.
+* Normally the return value of the encode function is between 0 and max, indicating how many vector are used in the message.
-  * In case of UDP protocol, please note that the total length must not be more than 64k, and no more than 1024 vectors are used (in Linux, **writev** writes only 1024 vectors at one time).
+  * In case of UDP protocol, please note that the total length must not be more than 64k, and no more than 1024 vectors are used (in Linux, writev writes only 1024 vectors at one time).
-    * UDP protocol can only be used for a client, and a UDP server are not supported.
+    * UDP protocol can only be used for a client, and UDP server cannot be realized.
-* The **encode** -1 indicates errors.
-To return -1, you need to set **errno**.
-If the return value > max, you will get an EOVERFLOW error.
+* The encode -1 indicates errors.
+To return -1, you need to set errno.
+If the return value is > max, you will get an EOVERFLOW error.
 All errors are obtained in the callback.
-* For performance reasons, the content pointed to by the **iov\_base** pointer in the vector will not be copied.
+* For performance reasons, the content pointed to by the iov\_base pointer in the vector will not be copied.
 So it generally points to the member of the message class.

 ### Deserialization function: append

-* The **append** function is called every time a data block is received.
+* The append function is called every time a data block is received.
 Therefore, for each message, it may be called multiple times.
-* **buf** and **size** are the content and the length of received data block respectively.
+* buf and size are the content and the length of received data block respectively.
 You need to move the data content.
-  * If you implement **append(const void \*buf, size\_t \*size)**, you can tell the framework the length of the data that is consumed each time by modifying **\* size**. remaining size = received size - consumed size.
-The remaining part of the **buf** will be received again when the append is called next time.
+  * If the interface **append(const void \*buf, size\_t \*size)** is implemented, you can tell the framework how much length is consumed at this time by modifying \* size. remaining size = received size - consumed size, and the remaining part of the buf will be received again when the append is called next time.
 This function is more convenient for protocol parsing.
 Of course, you can also move the whole content and manage it by yourself.
-In this case, you do not need to modify **\*size**.
+In this case, you do not need to modify \*size.
-  * If UDP protocol is used, you must append a complete data packet in each appending.
 * If the **append** function returns 0, it indicates that the message is incomplete and the transmission continues.
-The return value of 1 indicates the end of the message. -1 indicates errors, and you need to set **errno**.
+The return value of 1 indicates the end of the message. -1 indicates errors, and you need to set errno.
 * In a word, the append function is used to tell the framework whether the message transmission is completed or not.
 Please don't perform complicated and unnecessary protocol parsing in the append.

 ### Setting the errno

-* If **encode** or **append** returns -1 or other negative numbers, it should be interpreted as failure, and you should set the **errno** to pass the error reason.
+* If encode or append returns -1 or other negative numbers, it should be interpreted as failure, and you should set the errno to pass the error reason.
 You can obtain this error in the callback.
-* If the system calls or the library functions such as **libc** fail (for example, malloc), **libc** will definitely set **errno**, and you do not need to set it again.
+* If the system calls or the library functions such as libc fail (for example, malloc), libc will definitely set errno, and you do not need to set it again.
-* Some errors, such as illegal messages, are quite common.
-For example, EBADMSG or EMSGSIZE can be used to indicate that the message content is wrong or the message is too large respectively.
+* Some errors of illegal messages are quite common.
+For example, EBADMSG or EMSGSIZE can be used to indicate that the message content is wrong and the message is too large respectively.
-* You can use a value that exceeds the **errno** range defined in the system to indicate a user-defined error.
+* You can use a value that exceeds the errno range defined in the system to indicate a user-defined error.
 Generally, you can use a value greater than 256.
-* Please do not use a negative **errno**.
+* Please do not use a negative errno.
 Because negative numbers are used inside the framework to indicate SSL errors.

 In our example, the serialization and deserialization of messages are very simple.
-The header file [message.h](../tutorial/tutorial-10-user_defined_protocol/message.h) contains the declarations of the request class and the response class.
+The header file [message.h](/tutorial/tutorial-10-user_defined_protocol/message.h) declares the request class and the response class.

 ~~~cpp
 namespace protocol